Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ### Q.2 An independent set in a graph is a subset of vertices such that no two vertices in the independent set have an edge between them.<br>**k-Indpendent-Set Problem**<br>Given a graph G and a number k,  we wish to know if there is an independent set of size at least k in G.<br><br>Answer:-<br>1.
 The k Independent-Set problem is in NP since the certificate can involve just the set of k vertices that we claim to belong to an independent set.<br>2.
 A graph G has an independent set of size k if and only if its complement has a clique of size k.<br>3.
 We can reduce the problem of finding k-clique in a graph G to that of finding a k-independent-set in its complement G&#772;.

+## Week 4:- Problem Set 4

+### For the problem set 4 you need to go the Dynamic Programming, Greedy Algorithms Folder in that folder go to Week 4 Folder then there is a file named "Problem Set 4.py".
+In that file there are question and the code blocks in which some code is written you can directly copy paste the code accordingly.<br><br>

+Dynamic Programming, Greedy Algorithms Folder -> Week 4 -> Open Problem Set 4.py -> Then in Problem Set 4 module click on Launch Lab -> Then Copy & Paste code accordingly -> Then Submit your assignment.